 A New England Journal of Medicine study showed that these hips failed 3 times faster than other artificial hips.
 But in its usual snail-like fashion, the FDA only recently ordered an in-depth study of metal-on-metal artificial hip systems.
 And of course, it’s leaving it up to the manufacturers themselves to conduct its study, further demonstrating the ongoing ineptitude of the agency.
 As Einstein said, “Insanity is doing the same thing over and over again while expecting a different outcome.”
 The FDA needs to take that quote to heart.

-Our law firm has handled thousands of product liability cases nationwide.
+Dallas’s expert medical device attorneys at Reyes Browne Reilley have handled thousands of product liability lawsuits nationwide.
 If you or someone you know has had a metal-on-metal hip implant and experienced severe problems, consult with one of our attorneys today.